tencent cloud

 At least one end node is required in the workflow for the entire workflow to execute normally.

-The input of the current node must connect to the output of the previous node.
-Inputs cannot connect with each other, and outputs cannot connect with each other.
+The input of the current node must connect with the output of the previous node.
+Inputs cannot connect with each other, nor can outputs.

-Information collection nodes, information processing nodes, and start node outputs can all connect to multiple subsequent nodes, supporting parallel processing.
+The output of information collection nodes, information processing nodes, and start nodes can be connected to multiple subsequent nodes, supporting parallel processing.

 Connections between multi-nodes must comply with the following validation logic:

-Definition: Circular dependency between nodes is not allowed in the workflow, meaning no loops can exist.
+Definition: Circular dependency between nodes is not allowed in the workflow, meaning no loops can occur.

 Example: Node A -> Node B -> Node C -> Node D -> Node A ring-shaped connection.